houseofback/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 1. After the map has loaded, click anywhere on the map to set a pickup location.

 1. Choose **Request Unicorn**.
 You should see a notification in the right sidebar that a unicorn is on its way and then see a unicorn icon fly to your pickup location.
+2. If you have any errors, go back through each step *carefully*.
+The error message may help you.

-Congratulations, you have completed the Wild Rydes Web Application Workshop!
-Check out our [other workshops](../../README.md#workshops) covering additional serverless use cases.
+:tada: Congratulations, you have completed the Wild Rydes Web Application Workshop!
+C

 See this workshop's [cleanup guide](../9_CleanUp) for instructions on how to delete the resources you've created.